Joseph McNamara is an American painter and photographer known for his

 extensively, accumulating a substantial archive of imagery to use as reference for his

-Some works are available and McNamara undertakes carefully selected commissions at various times of the year.
+Some works are available and he undertakes carefully selected commissions at various times of the year.
 In order to seek clarification about how this works and the correct procedures involved, please use the contact form provided to make your enquiry.
-Prices on request.

 THE UNSEEN SOUL OF THE REAL: ON JOSEPH McNAMARA